-The early-ripening, very high-yielding vine is susceptible to botrytis and sensitive to winter frost.
+The white grape variety originates from Hungary.
+The name means "thousand good things" or "Tausendgut".
+Synonyms are Kolmreifler, Scheinkern, Tausendfachgut, Tausendgute, Trummertraube (Austria); Budai Fehér, Cirfandli, Ezerjó Szölö, Fehér Bakator, Kolmreifler, Korponai, Korponoi, Sátoki, Shaikern, Staloci, Szádoki, Szátoki, Szátoky, Zátoki (Hungary).
+The ancestry (parentage) is unknown.
+It must not be confused with Hárslevelű (Budai Fehér) despite seemingly indicating synonyms or morphological similarities.
+The variety was a crossing partner of the new varieties Noria, Pelso, Zengő, Zenit and Zeusz.
+The early-maturing, very high-yielding vine is susceptible to botrytis, as well as sensitive to winter frost.
 It produces fresh, acidic, alcohol-rich white wines with a neutral taste.
 These are also used for noble sweet wines.
-It has been grown around Budapest (hence "White of Buda") since the Middle Ages and was one of the most widespread in the Hungarian Plain (Alföld).
-Today the variety is mainly cultivated in the central Kunság area, but also in the north in the Ászár-Neszmély and Mór areas.
-The cultivated area in 2010 was 1,074 hectares with a strong downward trend (in 2000 it was 3,157 hectares)
+It has been cultivated around Budapest (hence "White of Buda") since the Middle Ages and was one of the most widespread in the Hungarian Plain (Alföld).
+Today, the variety is mainly cultivated in the central Kunság area, but also in the north in the Ászár-Neszmély and Mór areas.
+In 2016, 636 hectares of vineyards were reported with a strong downward trend; in 2000, there were still over 3,157 hectares (Kym Anderson statistics).